JMFritz/ca-lab-assignment/labs/docs/lab/introduction.md

 The following resources are provisioned for you at the start of the lab:

-- **Amazon S3 Bucket**: This S3 bucket will serve as the destination for the Lambda function you create in this lab.
+- **Amazon S3 Bucket**: The Lambda function you create will upload a sample object to this S3 bucket.

 - **AWS IAM Lambda Execution Role**: The Lambda function you create will assume this IAM Role.
-This role allows your function to write an object to the S3 bucket in this lab.
+This role allows your function to upload an object to the S3 bucket.

 The steps outlined in this Lab involve the use of the AWS Management Console to provision and configure cloud resources.